microscopic-image-analysis/probinf-lecture/Overview.md

 ## Dates and course organization

-* Four weeks, two 2-hour lectures / exercises per week
+* Six weeks, two 2-hour lectures plus one 2-hour exercises session per week

-* Clash on Wednesday.
-How about moving second lecture to Thursday or Friday morning?
+* Lectures on Monday and Friday, exercises on Wednesday

 * Timetable